inoxlang/inox/docs/scripting-basics.md

 ## Version 1

-Our `gen-project.ix` script will have 2 parameters:
+We will write a `gen-project.ix` script that takes 2 parameters:
-- the location of the directory that will be created, it's a positional parameter (it is not prefixd with --).
+- the location of the directory that will be created, it's a positional parameter (it is not prefixd with **--**).
 - a `--clean-existing` switch to delete the directory if it already exists.

+### Writing the Manifest

 ```
 manifest {